manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_rules_to_a_percolate_table.md

 <!-- intro -->
 ##### JSON
 <!-- request JSON -->
-There are two way you can add a percolate query into a percolate table:
+There are two ways you can add a percolate query into a percolate table:
-* query in JSON /search compatible format, described at [json/search](../../Searching/Full_text_matching/Basic_usage.md#HTTP-JSON)
+* Query in JSON /search compatible format, described at [json/search](../../Searching/Full_text_matching/Basic_usage.md#HTTP-JSON)
 ```json
 PUT /pq/pq_table/doc/1
 {